This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Using your Homemade Goat Milk Soap

 - The lather and feel of this handmade goat milk soap is fluffy and silky.
 The scent is softly milky and making the recipe just as it is will create bars ideal for sensitive and dry skin.
-If you’d like to scent these, you may add essential oil at the same time that you add the grapefruit seed extract.
+If you’d like to scent these, you may add essential oil at trace.
 Read more about scenting soap with essential oil here — the article also provides recommendations on how much to use of each when making handmade soap.

 - Once made, your soap will have a shelf-life of up to two years.
 Check the oil bottles that you're using though — the closest best-by date is the best-by date of your soap.
 That's because some of that oil is free-floating in your bars as the superfat, and it can go rancid over time.